MLAide/docs/docs/tutorial/data-preparation.md

 ## Summary
 In this chapter we

+- created an API key for authorization
 - created our first run in ML Aide
 - attached the dataset as an artifact to the run
+- connected the python client to the ML Aide webserver

 Your code should look like the following snippet shows.
 ??? note "Code"